joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2019-11-21-the-lords-prayer-deliver-us-from-evil.md

 >Romans 6:23 (CSB) For the wages of sin is death...

 But all sin is evil because it is treason against God who is good and holy.
-And there is sin so destructive that it will not kill you immediately.
+And there is sin so destructive that it will kill you immediately.
 But sin is chaotic in this way--if you continue down that path, it will consume you and leave you for dead.

 Is sin evil and is evil sin?
 I can think of no better way to explain this but by 1st and 2nd Kings.